 You will have to hide the cookies though, because they are so thin and crisp, it’s easy to eat a dozen at a time.
 This was the first time I’ve made Pennsylvania Dutch sand tarts and now I’ll be making them every year.

 Tell me about your food traditions at the Holidays.
 Do you have a recipe that’s been passed down and have you ever heard of Pennsylvania Dutch Sand Tarts?
+I put a lot of baking and cooking posts on Instagram and Pinterest.

 - ½ pound butter, softened (no substitutes)